ShiiVa03/ShiiVa03/README.md

 ### About me

-I'm Tiago Costa, mostly known as ShiiVa, and i'm a student at University of Minho, where i'm getting a degree in Software Engineering.
+I'm Tiago Costa, mostly known as ShiiVa, i'm a Software Engineer and i'm a student at University of Minho, where i'm getting a master's degree in Software Engineering.

 If you want to contact me just add me on Discord : Shiiva#9653 or you can follow me on [![Twitter][1.2]][1]